June 1944

 On 6 June, the Combat resistance group had briefly seized control of Saint-Amand-Montrond (40 km SSW of Bourges) from the Vichy Milice but pulled out on the evening of the 7th.
 At around 0500 the next morning the Germans arrived and began “shooting at everything that moved”.
 They were supported by at least one aircraft, as recalled by an eyewitness interviewed by researcher Philippe Canonne:

 German soldiers were everywhere.
 We understood that something special was coming [and] were trying to find a hiding place in our house when we heard an aircraft over the town.
-It flew over several times at low altitude … [but it] was too low and hit a tree … It crashed an caught fire immediately, no chance for the pilot to escape.
+It flew over several times at low altitude … [but it] was too low and hit a tree … It crashed and caught fire immediately, no chance for the pilot to escape.

 M. Canonne has been able to identify the aircraft as Fw 190 A-8 W.Nr.
 0234, flown by Fähnrich Johann Köster who died in the crash.
 The pilot was a member of the Jagdlehrer Überprüfungsgruppe (fighter instructor testing group).
 This unit had recently left, or was in the process of leaving, Orange-Caritat.
 Since Kößler was on an operation, he may well have been a member of the Gruppe’s operational component, the Einsatzstaffel.